 To hold as ’twere the mirror up to nature: to show virtue her feature, scorn her own image, and the very age and body of the time his form and pressure.

-- That we get to be ourselves (less than we pretended sometimes, more than we showed before)
+- We get to be ourselves (less than we pretended sometimes, more than we showed before)

-- That we get to help others more effectively
+- We get to help others more effectively

-- That we deliver more business value (pretty important in a recession)
+- We deliver more business value (pretty important in a recession)

-- That we can see the progress we have made (eg, from removing impediments)
+- We can see the progress we have made (ex: from removing impediments)

-- That we get to enjoy being in and contributing to a respectful team
+- We get to enjoy being in and contributing to a successful team

-- That we can have more pride in our work
+- We can have more pride in our work

 OK, fine, but what is the hardest thing about Scrum?

 Then there is the relentless pursuit of perfection.
-It is hard, everyday, to admit that you and the team are not perfect yet, and there are more impediments to remove, more Kaizen to do, more change.
-Relentless.
-And hard on the ego.
-One wants to believe one can plateau out, one has reached perfection, and can mentally rest.
+It is hard, everyday, to admit that you and the team are not perfect yet, and that there are more impediments to remove, more Kaizen to do, more change — relentless and hard on the ego.
+One wants to believe one can plateau out, reach perfection and mentally rest.
 Accepting this never-ending road is hard (although, once accepted, more fun).

 And many more.